dominguezsantal/currencyExchanger/README.md

 ## Description

 An application that provides information about currency exchange.
-A user should be able to type in an amount (in U.S. dollars) and then choose which currency it should be converted to (such as francs, marks, rupees, and so on).
+Users are able to type in an amount (in U.S. dollars) and then choose which currency it should be converted accross the world.

 ## Setup/Installation Requirements